Somatic experiencing: Discharge

-In Somatic Experiencing treatment, in the face of arousal, "discharge" is facilitated to allow the client's body to return to a regulated state.
-Discharge may be in the form of tears, a warm sensation, unconscious movement, the ability to breathe easily again, or other responses which demonstrate the autonomic nervous system returning to its baseline.
+In Somatic Experiencing therapy, "discharge" is facilitated in response to arousal to enable the client's body to return to a controlled condition.
+Discharge may be in the form of tears, a warm sensation, unconscious movement, the ability to breathe easily again, or other responses that demonstrate the autonomic nervous system returning to its baseline.
 The intention of this process is to reinforce the client's inherent capacity to self-regulate.
 The charge/discharge concept in Somatic Experiencing has its origins in Reichian therapy and Bioenergetics.
 Levine's predecessors in the somatic psychotherapy field clearly understood the dynamics of shock trauma and the failure of mobilization of fight or flight impulses in creating symptoms of anxiety neuroses and to maintain a chronic "state of emergency".
-They also understood that healing involved completion of this "charge" associated with truncated fight or flight impulses.
+They also understood that healing involved completing this "charge" associated with the truncated fight-or-flight impulses.

 Polyvagal theory

 Somatic Experiencing is also predicated on the Polyvagal Theory of human emotion developed by Stephen Porges.
-Many of the tenets of the Polyvagal theory incorporated in the Somatic Experiencing training are controversial and unproven.
-The SE therapy concepts such as "dorsal vagal shutdown" with bradycardia that are used to describe "freeze" and collapse states of trauma patients is controversial since it appears the ventral vagal branch, not the dorsal vagal branch, mediates this lowered heart rate and blood pressure state.
-Neurophysiological studies have shown that the dorsal motor nucleus has little to do with traumatic or psychological related heart rate responses.
+Many of the Polyvagal theory tenets incorporated in the Somatic Experiencing training are controversial and unproven.
+The SE therapy concepts, such as "dorsal vagal shutdown" with bradycardia that are used to describe "freeze" and collapse states of trauma patients, are controversial since it appears the ventral vagal branch, not the dorsal vagal branch, mediates this lowered heart rate and blood pressure state.
+Neurophysiological studies have shown that the dorsal motor nucleus has little to do with traumatic or psychologically related heart rate responses.

 Link to shamanism

 Levine's model, influenced by his work with shamans of "several cultures", makes wider connections "to myth and shamanism" and is "connected to these traditions".
 Levine "uses a story from shamanistic medicine to describe the work of body-centred trauma counselling.
-In shamanism it is believed that when a person is overwhelmed by tragedy his soul will leave his body, a belief which is concordant with our present understanding of dissociation."
-Levine even notes that while developing his "theoretical biophysics doctoral dissertation on accumulated stress, as well as on my body-mind approach to resolving stress and healing trauma" he had a mystical experience where he engaged in a year long socratic dialogue with an apparition of Albert Einstein.
-After reportedly having a "profound" dream Peter Levine believed he had been "assigned" the task "to protect this ancient knowledge from the Celtic Stone Age temples, and the Tibetan tradition, and to bring it to the scientific Western way of looking at things....".
+In shamanism, it is believed that when a person is overwhelmed by tragedy, his soul will leave his body, a belief which is concordant with our present understanding of dissociation."
+Levine even notes that while developing his "theoretical biophysics doctoral dissertation on accumulated stress, as well as on my body-mind approach to resolving stress and healing trauma" he had a mystical experience where he engaged in a year-long socratic dialogue with an apparition of Albert Einstein.
+After reportedly having a "profound" dream Peter Levine believed he had been "assigned" the task "to protect this ancient knowledge from the Celtic Stone Age temples, and the Tibetan tradition, and to bring it to the scientific Western way of looking at things..."